Ted Albert: Film industry

 In 1988, Albert and producer Tristram Miall established a film production company called M & A Productions (Miall and Albert) to pursue film ideas and opportunities in the music and dance genres.
 Ted Albert had attended Sydney's Wharf Theatre to watch the stage play, Strictly Ballroom, written and directed by Baz Luhrmann.
 Tristram Miall bought the film rights and commissioned Luhrmann to write and direct the film adaption.
 Albert spent three years raising film finance.

 On its release, the film of Strictly Ballroom garnered critical acclaim and was No.1 at the Australian box office in 1992.
 The film launched Baz Luhrmann's career in the Australian film industry.
 The soundtrack featured the Vanda and Young-penned tune "Love Is in the Air" performed by John Paul Young.
 With the film's international success, and the subsequent release of the new version of the song, the single peaked at number 2 on the Australian charts, and was a minor hit in the UK.
 The film subsequently received eight Australian Film Institute Awards, as well as the coveted Prix de la Jeunesse at the Cannes film festival.

 Personal life

+Albert married Antoinette (Popsy) Albert (née Muir), and they had two daughters.

-Away from the world of music Albert was a dedicated sailor and helmsman.
+Albert was a dedicated sailor and helmsman.
 His family had a long-standing association with the Royal Sydney Yacht Squadron.
-Albert raced the dragon class yachts Rawhiti AUS 111 & Rawhiti 11, AUS176, and he was a dual Prince Philip Cup, New South Wales Champion and twice successful defender of the Sayonara Cup sailed in the Dragon Class.
-His widow donated a trophy for a series at the Australasian Yachting Championships named the Ted Albert Memorial Cup in his honour.
+Albert raced the dragon class yachts Rawhiti AUS 111 & Rawhiti 11, AUS176, and he was a dual Prince Philip Cup, New South Wales Champion, and twice successful defender of the Sayonara Cup sailed in the Dragon Class.

-Apart from yacht racing, Ted Albert also owned a 1969 40 ft Halvorsen motorcruiser called "Colorado" (later renamed "Kookaburra") that could be seen plying the waters in and around Sydney Harbour.

-Death
+Death and legacy

-Ted Albert died from a heart attack on 11 November 1990 aged 53, and is survived by his wife Antoinette (Popsy) Albert née Muir and daughters Emily and Anna.
+Ted Albert died from a heart attack on 11 November 1990 aged 53, survived by his wife Antoinette (Popsy) Albert née Muir and two daughters.

+In 1992 the Australasian Performing Right Association (APRA) established the annual Ted Albert Award for Outstanding Service to Australian Music.